caplogic/Mappedbus/README.md

 ### Questions

-For questions or suggestions about MappedBus feel free to drop a mail to: mappedbus@gmail.com
+For questions or suggestions about Mappedbus feel free to drop a mail to mappedbus@gmail.com